 In addition to the Celtic Tree Circle, several other areas for meditation and creativity exist on the land.
 A grove of pines (the “Pine Chapel”) provides shade all year round as well as coolness in the summer.
 At the base of the hill below the house, a massive hickory tree spills its nuts every fall; documents tell of this hickory tree being a destination in the 19th century for nut gatherers, while beside it is a 100-year-old tree that provides apples for cider.
 Further down the hillside is the largest white oak tree in the township, perhaps in the county.
-An old wildling apple growing beside a sinuous “snake” of limestone has been dubbed “Eve’s Bower” and is a fine place for hiding away.
-A large black walnut grove provides ample nuts each fall as well as dappled shade through the summer; wind chimes hung there make a “Wind Chamber” that is one of the camping areas on the land.
+An old wildling apple growing beside a sinuous “snake” of a horizontal root of a large poplar that has been dubbed “Eve’s Bower” and is a fine place for hiding away.
+A large black walnut grove provides more nuts each fall as well as dappled shade through the summer; wind chimes hung there make a “Wind Chamber” that is one of the camping areas on the land.
 Relatively flat trails lead through the woods, and several other camping areas offer privacy and an opportunity to wake up in nature.

 Signature OaksTwo ancient oaks, with oaks that have grown in since Brigit Rest was established.
 Surrounded by remnants of a prairie.